maziac/DeZog/documentation/Usage.md

 7. Loop to 3

 You normally need to re-start the emulator only if it behaves weird, does not connect to DeZog anymore or crashes.

+## Reverse Engineer an Existing Machine Code Program

+While reverse engineering you will normally not use an assembler but instead DeZog will provide a disassembly that can be used as a starting point to create a list file manually.

+The whole process is described is an own [Reverse Engineering](ReverseEngineeringUsage.md) document.

+Reverse engineering can be generally be done with all remotes although for the ZX Spectrum the internal 'zsim' is probably the best choice.

+For Z80 arcade games MAME can be used.

 ## Main Areas